rasel9t6/practical-assessment/README.md

 ### 1. **API Integration:**

 - Converted the entire HTTP API kit into Next.js API routes for seamless server-side integration.
+- Reduced code by 100 lines by optimizing functions and logic.
+- Removed third-party libraries such as TanStack Query, resulting in a leaner setup.
+- Replaced useState and useEffect with a more efficient state management approach.

 ### 2. **Add to Cart Functionality:**